jfalameda/lessreloader/README.md

 ```

-Once all the previous steps has been done we can start the server application.
+When all this has been done, we can start the server application.
 Move to the folder and call app.js using node.

 	node app.js

-Now open few windows of your website.
-Change a property on your code and see it instantly changed on all the windows!
+Now open your website on few browser windows, Change a property on your code and see the changes instantly on the windows!